philipperolet/trg-players/README.md

 # Mzero-game deep players
 AI players for the [Mzero Game](https://github.com/sittingbull/mzero-game) using Deep Neural Networks.

-Try the Mzero Game (as a human) here: http://pyrinthe.filou.tech/index.html
+Try the Mzero Game (as a human) here: [game.machine-zero.com](https://game.machine-zero.com).
+Click on the big red question mark to start the game.

+**Note**: Game tested on chromium-based and firefox browsers, **not** mobile compliant.

 Below are instructions to train currently implemented AI players, plot their performance and watch them play.